 Final stakeholder maps available to public

 The public got its first glimpse of three final round stakeholder plans for a south coast network of marine protected areas.
-The plans were made available for public review on Friday.
+The plans were made

 Each will undergo a thorough economic and scientific review before consideration by the Blue Ribbon Task Force and Fish and Game Commission.

 Stakeholders have been working for over a year to map out protected areas that will preserve key habitat while leaving the majority of coastal waters open for fishing.
 After two rounds of negotiations, the group was divided into three teams: one focused on conservation, one on fishing, and a third “middle ground” team was charged with creating a compromise plan with cross-interest support.

 On Sept.
 10, they met in Los Angeles to hear two and a half hours of public comment and finalize their plans.
 The conservation group focused on quality over quantity, designing an efficient network that will deliver quick and substantial benefits with fewer protected areas.